-1.2.6 Notification of COR designation should be provided to the QAPC.
+1.2.5 Notification of COR designation should be provided to the QAPC.

-1.2.7.
-Distribution of the fully executed COR designation must be made to the COR, COR Supervisor, Contractor and Property administrator.
-In addition, notification must be sent to the local Judge Advocate General office or Office of General Counsel immediately upon the appointment of a COR designated as an OGE Form 450 filer, and annually by January 1st , a list of all CORs required to file OGE Forms 450.
+1.2.6 Distribution of the fully executed COR designation must be made to the COR, COR Supervisor, Contractor, and Property administrator.
+In addition, notification must be sent to the local Judge Advocate General office or Office of General Counsel immediately upon the appointment of a COR designated as an OGE Form 450 filer, and annually by January 1st. ,

 CO, Contract Specialist, or QAPC Led Training.
 The CO must ensure contract-specific training is scheduled and provided to the prospective COR, unless waived (see 1.2.2).
 The training may be conducted by the CO, Contracting Specialist, or QAPC, and must consist of the following at a minimum prior to contract award: